-BlackRock, the Fund's investment adviser, manages the Fund's investments and its business operations subject to the oversight of the Board of the Trust.
+BlackRock, the Fund's investment adviser, manages the Fund's investments and its business operations subject to the oversight of the Board of BlackRock Funds II (the "Trust").
 While BlackRock is ultimately responsible for the management of the Fund, it is able to draw upon the trading, research and expertise of its asset management affiliates for portfolio decisions and management with respect to certain portfolio securities.
 BlackRock is an indirect, wholly-owned subsidiary of BlackRock, Inc.

 BlackRock, a registered investment adviser, was organized in 1994 to perform advisory services for investment companies.
-BlackRock International Limited, BlackRock (Singapore) Limited and BlackRock Asset Management North Asia Limited, the Fund's sub-advisers (each, a "Sub-Adviser"), are registered investment advisers organized in 1995, 2000 and 1998, respectively.
-BlackRock and its affiliates had approximately \$9.101 trillion in investment company and other portfolio assets under management as of September 30, 2023.
+BlackRock (Singapore) Limited ("BSL"), a registered investment adviser organized in 2000, and BlackRock International Limited ("BIL" and together with BSL, the "Sub-Advisers"), a registered investment adviser organized in 1995, are affiliates of BlackRock and each acts as a sub-adviser for the Fund.
+BlackRock and its affiliates had approximately \$10.472 trillion in investment company and other portfolio assets under management as of March 31, 2024.

 The Fund has entered into a management agreement (the "Management Agreement") with BlackRock.
-Under the Management Agreement, BlackRock receives for its services to the Fund a fee as a percentage of the Fund's average daily net assets that is attributable to the Fund's direct investments in fixed-income and equity securities and instruments, including ETFs advised by BlackRock or other investment advisers, other investments and cash and cash equivalents (including money market funds, whether advised by BlackRock or other investment advisers) and excludes investments in other BlackRock equity and/or fixed-income mutual funds.
+Under the Management Agreement, BlackRock receives for its services to the Fund a fee as a percentage of the Fund's average daily net assets.

-The maximum annual management fees payable to BlackRock (as a percentage of average daily net assets) are calculated as follows:
+The annual management fees payable to BlackRock (as a percentage of average daily net assets) are calculated as follows:

 Average Daily Net Assets Rate of Management Fee

-First \$1 billion 0.600%
+First \$1 billion 0.35%

-\$1 billion - \$2 billion 0.550%
+\$1 billion - \$2 billion 0.34%

-\$2 billion - \$3 billion 0.525%
+\$2 billion - \$3 billion 0.33%

-Over \$3 billion 0.500%
+Greater than \$3 billion 0.32%

-BlackRock has contractually agreed to waive the management fee with respect to any portion of the Fund's assets estimated to be attributable to investments in other equity and fixed-income ETFs managed by BlackRock or its affiliates that have a contractual management fee, through June 30, 2025.
-In addition, BlackRock has contractually agreed to waive its management fees by the amount of advisory fees the Fund pays to BlackRock indirectly through its investment in money market funds managed by BlackRock or its affiliates (the "affiliated money market fund waiver"), through June 30, 2025.
+BlackRock has contractually agreed to waive the management fee with respect to any portion of the Fund's assets estimated to be attributable to investments in other equity and fixed-income mutual funds and ETFs managed by BlackRock or its affiliates that have a contractual management fee, through June 30, 2025.
+In addition, BlackRock has contractually agreed to waive its management fees by the amount of advisory fees the Fund pays to BlackRock indirectly through its investment in money market funds managed by BlackRock of its affiliates (the "affiliated money market fund waiver") through June 30, 2025.
 The contractual agreements may be terminated upon 90 days' notice by a majority of the non-interested trustees of the Trust or by a vote of a majority of the outstanding voting securities of the Fund.